Valeria Maximilla

 Valeria Maximilla (fl.
-293–312) was the Empress of the Romans and wife of Emperor Maxentius.
+293–312) was a Roman Empress and wife of Emperor Maxentius.

 Life

-She was the daughter of Emperor Galerius and his first wife, whose name is unknown.
-She married Maxentius around 293 (the exact date is unknown) in what was likely an attempt to forge an alliance between the families of Galerius and Maxentius' father Maximian, himself Emperor in the West.
-She bore two sons: the eldest, Valerius Romulus, was born c.
-295; the other son's name is not recorded, but might be Aurelius Valerius, was executed in 312.
+Maximilla was the daughter of Emperor Galerius and his first wife, whose name is unknown.
+Around 293 (the exact date is unknown), she married Maxentius, son of Emperor Maximian, in what was likely an attempt to forge an alliance between the families of Maximian and Galerius.
+They had two sons.
+The eldest, Valerius Romulus, died in 309; the other son's name is not recorded, but might be Aurelius Valerius, who was executed in 312.
 As an emperor's daughter, she was entitled nobilissima femina.

-Her husband was acclaimed emperor in October 306 against the wishes of Valeria Maximilla's father, who tried to overthrow the usurper in 307 but without success.
-Maxentius remained the ruler of Rome, Italy and Africa until 312, when Constantine I invaded Italy.
-Valeria and her husband were together before the Battle of the Milvian Bridge, when she disappears from the historical record.
+Maxentius was acclaimed emperor in October 306 against the wishes of Maximilla's father, who unsuccessfully tried to overthrow the usurper in 307.
+Maxentius remained the ruler of Rome, Italy, and Africa until 312, when Constantine I invaded Italy.
+Valeria and her husband were together before his defeat at the Battle of the Milvian Bridge, after which she disappears from the historical record.
 Her fate is unknown.
-Their son, Romulus, died in 309.

 Valeria Maximilla's portrait does not appear on any of the coinage issued under Maxentius, but she may have been depicted on a defaced sculpture now housed in the Capitoline Museums.
 If it is of Maximilla, it was likely defaced after her husband's overthrow, when his own images were also defaced.